CE-Programming/toolchain/docs/static/asm.rst

 Extern
 ^^^^^^

-At the end of the file is a good place to list every external symbol that you might depend on like :code:`.extern _symbol`.
+The end of the file is a good place to list every external symbol that you might depend on, like :code:`.extern _symbol`.
 This includes both global symbols defined in another assembly file and global symbols from C, prefixed with an underscore.
 Block ordering can only be relied on within a single file, and only for blocks belonging to the same section.

 Linking ASM routines to C/C++
 -----------------------------

-If an assembly function needs to be called from C, a separate header file should define a extern C global prototype.
+If an assembly function needs to be called from C, a separate header file should define an extern C global prototype.
 In C this looks like a normal function or global declaration, and in C++ it's the same thing but in an :code:`extern "C" {}` block.

 Below is an example C prototype followed by the assembly implementation: